– This post was originally published on my now-defunct site, New to Comics. –

 But when Doc Manhattan’s problems go public, the world starts itself on a steady march towards a cataclysmic World War Three.

 IS IT ACCESSIBLE?

-Due to the fact that the original story of the ‘Watchmen’ was told in a finite, twelve issue series, readers, fortunately, don’t need to have any prior reading done to understand what’s going on.
-Of course, since it’s original debut, prequel and sequel comics (Before Watchmen and Doomsday Clock, respectively) have been written, but Watchmen works perfectly well by itself.
+Due to the fact that the original story of the ‘Watchmen’ was told in a finite, twelve-issue series, readers, fortunately, don’t need to have any prior reading done to understand what’s going on.
+Of course, since the original debut, prequel and sequel comics (Before Watchmen and Doomsday Clock, respectively) have been written, but Watchmen works perfectly well by itself.
 Some might even argue it works better if you just read the main series and ignore the extras.